 The deposit, if provided, shall be refunded to unsuccessful requesters, including those requesters whose requests were rejected for failing to comply with the offering conditions set out above, within 5 Banking Days from the date the agreements are executed for all Offering Expansion Service.

-If a deposit has been provided and NGTL awards Expansion Service to a prospective customer, and such customer meets the requirements in (a), (b) and (c) above, the deposit will be refunded within 5 Banking Days from the date the agreements are fully executed and the requirements in (b) and (c), as applicable, are met.
+If a deposit has been provided and NGTL awards Expansion Service to a prospective customer, and such customer meets the requirements in (a), (b) and (c) above for all tranches, the deposit will be refunded within 5 Banking Days from the date the agreements are fully executed and the requirements in (b) and (c), as applicable, are met.

-If a deposit has been provided and NGTL awards Expansion Service to a prospective customer and such customer fails to meet the requirements in (a), (b) and (c) above, the Expansion Service allocated to such prospective customer shall be retracted and such prospective customer will either forfeit the deposit provided to NGTL or if no deposit had been provided in accordance with the Deposit Process, then such prospective customer shall immediately pay NGTL an amount equal to the lesser of:
+If a deposit has been provided and NGTL awards Expansion Service to a prospective customer and such customer fails to meet the requirements in either (a), (b) or (c) above for all tranches, the Expansion Service allocated to such prospective customer shall be retracted and such prospective customer will either forfeit the deposit provided to NGTL or if no deposit had been provided in accordance with the Deposit Process, then such prospective customer shall immediately pay NGTL an amount equal to the lesser of:

 Awarding Expansion Service:

-NGTL anticipates providing notice to allocated ISO requesters by April 10, 2026 and allocated GSO requesters as soon as possible following the Offering Closing.
-The award of service pursuant to an allocated request will be subject to NGTL’s evaluation of facilities required for delivery of service, both customer specific and otherwise, and will require successful requesters to execute a PEA, a Service Agreement (if required) and a Schedule of Service for the awarded service.
-To the extent a prospective customer’s request for service requires new or modified customer specific facilities and/or further expansion facilities, as determined by NGTL in its sole discretion, NGTL reserves the right to retract the allocation of service prior to the issuance of a PEA, Service Agreement (if required) and Schedule of Service and return any deposits or financial assurances provided, even if the allocation of service meets or exceeds the Requested Minimum Contract Demand.
+NGTL anticipates providing notice to allocated ISO requesters as soon as possible following the ISO Closing Date and allocated GSO requesters as soon as possible following the Offering Closing.
+The award of service pursuant to an allocated request will be subject to NGTL’s evaluation of facilities required for delivery of service, both customer specific and otherwise.
+To the extent a prospective customer’s request for service requires new or modified customer specific facilities and/or further expansion facilities, as determined by NGTL in its sole discretion, NGTL reserves the right to reduce or withdraw the allocation of service prior to the issuance of a PEA, Service Agreement (if required) and Schedule of Service and return any deposits or financial assurances provided, even if the allocation of service meets or exceeds the requested minimum contract demand.

-Upon receipt of the PEA, Service Agreement (if required) and Schedule of Service, successful requesters will have 5 Banking Days to return executed documents and to satisfy Financial Assurance requirements.
+Upon receipt of the PEA, Service Agreement (if required) and Schedule of Service, successful requesters will have 5 Banking Days to return executed documents and 10 Banking Days to satisfy Financial Assurance requirements as set out in the above section “Deposit Process”.
 The amount of Financial Assurance that NGTL may request from the successful requester will be:

 Conditions for Awarding Service

-The total amount of Expansion Service to be awarded in this Offering will depend on various factors including, but not limited to, expected utilization, location and System hydraulics.
+The total amount of Expansion Service to be awarded in this Offering, and between the Tranches, will depend on various factors related to the bids received by NGTL including, but not limited to, expected utilization, location and System hydraulics.
+Prospective customers that participate in this Offering are obligated to accept the Expansion Service awarded by NGTL for the targeted service commencement dates as determined by NGTL, provided it meets the prospective customers’ minimum contract demand noted in either the ISO Request Form or GSO Request Form.
 If the Offering is either undersubscribed or oversubscribed, NGTL reserves the right, in its sole discretion, to reduce or expand the size of the Offering, cancel the Offering, amend the expansion facility set or offer the Expansion Service for a future targeted service commencement date.

 All capitalized terms not defined herein have the meaning ascribed to them in the NGTL Tariff.